anantlk/Social-Network-for-Events/README.md

-# IWP Project

-##Reminders

-1.Get events for chapters
+# Social Network For Events